 Elemental Earth Gardens is a family farm run by Geert Hemelings, Aimée-Mihkokwaniy McGillis, and their two children.
 The farm sits on 5 acres of land in Treaty 1 territory, 30 mins west of Winnipeg.

-Currently 1 acre of land is cultivated for 80 CSA members, a farmers market, and wholesale markets.
+Currently our land is cultivated for 80 CSA members, a farmers market, wholesale and winter markets.
 In 2021 we donated CSAs to several families and elders in need, as well as to three organizations that support communities with limited access to fresh local produce.
 We hope to expand this kinship practice in the coming years.

 On our farm, we focus on naturally building soil health and exclusively use all natural, spray free, no/low till methods.
 All seeds used are GMO free, and we have started to prioritize heirloom varieties that can be used for seed saving.
-This practice is important as saving seeds helps the plants to develop intergenerational relationships with the land and the ecosystem, which improves the quality of growth and the health of the plants.
+This practice is important as saving seeds assists the plants to develop intergenerational relationships with the land and the ecosystem.
+This improves the quality of growth and the health of the plants.

 If you want to follow more of our journey, please find us on FB and Instagram @elementalearthgardens